kuangyu0801/design-pattern-cpp/README.md

 ![](/docs/images/adapter_example.png)

+# Composite Pattern

+- A mechanisum for treating indivdual (scalar) objects and composions of objects in an uniform manner.

 # Builder Pattern

 The intent of the Builder design pattern is to separate the construction of a complex object from its representation.